Siliva Havili: 2015

 On 20 July 2015, Havili signed a two-year contract with the St. George Illawarra Dragons starting in 2016.

 2016

 Havili played ten games for the Dragons, all coming from the bench.
-On 24 July, Havili and Tim Lafai were arrested after brawling in the street outside a nightclub with another man.
-The alleged victim claimed Havili punched him when he had his back turned.
-Lafai and Havili were charged with common assault and offensive behaviour, but later escaped conviction with a guilty plea.

 2017

 Havili was selected to play for Tonga in the 2017 Rugby League World Cup despite not playing a single game for the Dragons that season.
 After producing a string of excellent performances in the World Cup, he was signed to a one-year contract by the Canberra Raiders.

 2018

 With first-choice hooker Josh Hodgson injured for much of season 2018, Havili produced the best season of his career to date, playing 24 games and earning himself a two-year contract extension.

 He also retained his place in the Tonga squad for their historic first Test match against the Australian Kangaroos on October 20.

 2019

 Havili made 22 appearances for Canberra in the 2019 NRL season as the club reached their first grand final in 25 years.

 Havili did not play in the 2019 NRL Grand Final in which Canberra were defeated 14–8 by the Sydney Roosters at ANZ Stadium.